kellystyles/fungiflow/README.md

 │   |   transposed_report.tsv             # output report file used by this pipeline
 |   |   report.html                       # output HTML viewer
 |   |   ...
+|
+└───results
+│   │
+│   |   <array_val>_results.csv          # output CSV file of Fungiflow results

 ```
-### Collating data from multiple Fungiflow runs
+### Collating data from multiple <i>Fungiflow</i> runs
-A script `parse_all.py` is provided which will collate various information from each Fungiflow output directory.
+A script `parse_all.py` is provided which will collate various information from each <i>Fungiflow</i> output directory.
 This will collate data on assembly metrics from `Quast`, single copy orthologs from `BUSCO`, BGC information from `antiSMASH`, and ITS sequence information from `ITSx`.
 Each output directory will have data collated onto a single row in a CSV file `master_results.csv`.
 Additionally, all the BGCs from each output directory will be collated into a CSV file `all_bgcs.csv`.

-Usage is below, where `parent_directory` is a directory containing Fungiflow output directories.
+Usage is below, where `parent_directory` is a directory containing <i>Fungiflow</i> output directories.
 ```
 python3 parse_all.py 'parent_directory'
 ```

 ## Planned implementations

-- Work will be done to implement multiprocessing for slower parts of the pipeline, particularly lookup/identification tasks (e.g., `blastn` for ITS lookup).
-- Implementation of assembly using MinION long reads only, particularly with the release of the R10 flow cells which purport a >99% accuracy rate.
 - Whilst repeatability and accessibility is ensured by the usage of Singularity containers, if enough people are interested, I will consider preparing a conda environment and/or PyPI package.

-## Known Bugs

 ## References